-You can easily find the p value corresponding to a X2 value with our .
+You can easily find the p value from a X2 value with our .
 If you want to find the p value by using a table with critical X2 values, instructions are given below.

-Finding $p$ value corresponding to $X^2$ value, using the table with critical $X^2$ values
+Finding the $p$ value from a $X^2$ value, using the table with critical $X^2$ values

 Assuming a table with a row per degrees of freedom and a column per upper tail probability